Our Services

 If you're experiencing a collapse when laughing but still awake, consider these steps:

-To help prepare for your doctor's visit, consider using Ubie's free AI-powered symptom checker to evaluate your symptoms for Vasovagal Syncope and receive personalized insights about possible causes.
+To help prepare for your doctor's visit, you can use Ubie's free symptom checker to evaluate your symptoms for Vasovagal Syncope and receive a detailed report to share with your healthcare provider.

 Collapsing when laughing but remaining conscious can feel alarming, but in many women over 65, the cause is identifiable and treatable.
 Conditions like vasovagal syncope, cataplexy, blood pressure changes, heart rhythm issues, or medication effects are well known in medical practice.